Updated January 2017 by Susan Stephenson, www.thebookchook.com

 Did you like the book?
 Why or why not?
 What was good about it?
 Did any parts make you laugh?
 Which ones?
 Did you feel as if you were looking through the main character's eyes?

-4. Look at the sentences you have written and see if they can make the bones of your book review.
-You might need to add some more.
+* Look at the sentences you’ve written and see if they can make the bones of your book review.
+You might need to add more, or leave some out.

-5. Write an interesting starting sentence for your review.
+* Write an interesting beginning sentence for your review.
 Some people like to start with a question.
-Other reviewers like to start with the book facts: author, illustrator, and publisher to make it easy for others to find the book.
+Other reviewers begin with the book facts - like author, illustrator, and publisher - to make it easy for others to find the book.

-Remember, this is just one plan you can follow.
+* Remember, this is just one plan you can follow.
 Read some book reviews to get ideas, then go ahead and make your own plan.
 When you're finished why not send your work to a magazine or website that publishes book reviews by kids?
-You might try Alphabet Soup or Yabba (go to reviews/write a review) (Australia), Building Rainbows (UK) Reader Views (US).
+Online you might try Alphabet Soup (Australia), Building Rainbows (UK) Reader Views (US).
 You could also try your own school or local library, or ask a local book shop if they want reviews.